sparkflows/sparkflows-processors/docs/03-Data-Preparation/04-Parsing/multiregexextractor.rst

 Multi Regex Extractor
 ===========

-This node to extract pattren from input columns
+This node is used to extract pattern from input columns

 Input
 --------------